 Enterprise Server is an application server for COBOL applications.
 Enterprise Server provides high-performance and also provides mainframe subsystem emulation.

 You use the Interface Mapping Toolkit functionality (IMTK) in Visual COBOL to generate an EJB or a J2SE bean which accesses the COBOL application running in Enterprise Server.
 The bean, in turn, uses a JCA resource adapter deployed into a Java application server.

-For more information, see Tutorial: Interface Mapping Toolkit available in the product help of Visual COBOL for Eclipse.
+For more information, see Tutorial: Interface Mapping Toolkit.

 The following scenarios are most suitable for desktop applications where you require the highest performance.
-COBOL runs as native code in the COBOL Server run-time system.
+COBOL runs as native code in the COBOL Server runtime.
 To use COBOL and Java together, you code the calls using the supplied support libraries.

 These are the approaches for integrating COBOL with Java 2 Standard Edition (J2SE):

 For more information, see Related Information.